ntotten/ntotten.github.io/_posts/2012-08-02-node-js-socket-io-and-asp-net-mvc-4-on-windows-azure-web-sites-tankster-command-sample.md

 ---
-date: 2012-08-02 13:32:52
+date: '2012-08-02'
 layout: post
+title: >-
-title: Node.js, Socket.IO, and ASP.NET MVC 4 on Windows Azure Web Sites - Tankster
+  Node.js, Socket.IO, and ASP.NET MVC 4 on Windows Azure Web Sites - Tankster
   Command Sample
 categories:
   - NodeJS
   - Windows Azure
+reirect_from: >-
+  /2012/08/node-js-socket-io-and-asp-net-mvc-4-on-windows-azure-web-sites-tankster-command-sample/
 ---

 Today I am releasing another sample application called [Tankster Command](https://github.com/WindowsAzure-Samples/TanksterCommand).
 This sample shows how to build an application that uses both ASP.NET and Node.js side-by-side.
 I used ASP.NET MVC 4 to build the bulk of the application and used Node.js and Socket.IO to create a simple chat client.
 This sample also uses Facebook to authenticate the users.